 But the easier method (and more disk-space efficient method --- and a better method to facilitate easier updates or fixes or local-tailoring) is to make a link in each such user directory to a 'central' copy of the scripts.
 For example, after putting the 'feNautilusScripts' files in '/apps/feNautilusScripts' :

-If 'nautilus-scripts' of '$HOME/.gnome2' is empty, remove it with 'rmdir' and do ln -s /apps/feNautilusScripts $HOME/.gnome2/nautilus-scripts Alternatively, do ln -s /apps/feNautilusScripts $HOME/.gnome2/nautilus-scripts/feNautilusScripts
+If the 'nautilus-scripts' sub-directory of directory '$HOME/.gnome2' is empty, remove it with 'rmdir' and re-create it as a 'soft-link' with the command

 Next, let us say we are system or app administrator with permissions as described above.

 Now let us say we have downloaded the 'feNautilusScripts' install file (a self-extracting script), and working under the userid 'appadm', say, we have installed 'feNautilusScripts', which is essentially just a click on the install file.

 Now we have the 'feNautilusScripts' files installed under